 Nearly two out of three of those surveyed whose employers encouraged giving made donations through workplace charitable campaigns.
 As we explained in Nonprofit Management & Leadership, an academic publication, they reported channeling an average of $227 of the $1,340 they gave overall through their workplaces.

 We found that people who earned more said they gave more.
 Those with more education reported making larger donations.
-The employee’s age didn’t make a difference, and men and women said they gave similar amounts.
+Workplace donors tended to be between 48 and 66 years old.
+People this age also gave more than others.
+Men and women said they gave at similar rates and in similar amounts.

 Which strategies work